ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 ### Finalization

-The finalization statement unconditionally executes a series of statements when its corresponding enclosing block terminates, even if aborted abrubtly.
+The finalization statement unconditionally executes a series of [non-yielding statements](#TODO) when its corresponding enclosing block terminates, even if aborted abruptly.

-Céu also enforces the use of finalization for native calls that deal with pointers representing resources:
+Céu tracks the interaction of native calls with pointers and requires finalization clauses to accompany them:

 - If Céu **passes** a pointer to a native call, the pointer represents a **local** resource that requires finalization.
+  Finalization executes when the block of the local resource goes out of scope.
 - If Céu **receives** a pointer from a native call return, the pointer represents an **external** resource that requires finalization.

-Céu tracks the interaction of native calls with pointers and requires finalization clauses to accompany them.

-`TODO: block rules`
+  Finalization executes when the block of the receiving pointer goes out of scope.

 Examples:

 ```ceu
 // Local resource finalization
 watching <...> do
     var _buffer_t msg;
     <...>                       // prepares msg